Topping the News

 - The State Bar of Texas

 The dinner is dedicated to the legacy of J. Chrys Dougherty III.
-Sponsor the event online, or find out more about sponsorships here.
+Make your reservation online, or find out more about sponsorships here.
 We thank you in advance for helping support our mission of promoting social and economic justice for all Texans.